 This guide is intended to help explain the commercial portion of the energy code and does not necessarily include all aspects and details.
 This guide is organized by building component and attempts to compile all relevant information and key practices related to each component.
-Each entry emphasizes the requirements of ASHRAE 90.1-2013 and (where appropriate) includes references to the 2015 IECC Commercial Provisions and/or 2020 Georgia State Supplements and Amendments.
+Each entry emphasizes the requirements of ASHRAE 90.1-2013 and (where appropriate) includes references to the 2015 IECC Commercial Provisions.
 Graphics and illustrations are provided as examples only.